KeithBreach/project-01/README.md

 - How the average construction age is related to house prices?
 - How the average area in sqft is related to house prices?
 - How the amount of public recreational facilities is related to house prices?
+-  what zip code has the highest construction currently --> by # of permits, by dollar amt, by type (residential/commercial)

+-  what zip code has the lowest construction currently --> by # of permits, by dollar amt, by type (residential /commercial)

+-  which year had biggest percentage increase

+-  which zip had the biggest increase but has now slowed down?

+-  which zip was steady and then had a sudden increase?

+-  take the top zips and pull school data, same with bottom zips

+-  does greatschools api provide school history? we can use this to track how a school performance changed depending on how many ppl moved in

 ## Methodology